Skip to content

 The construction and engineering industry includes industrial and manufacturing applications, which play a prominent role in everyday life and are subject to heavy regulation and standardization.
 Materials need to be tested to ensure they are durable and pure enough to withstand heat from electrical short circuits, overheated surfaces, and other conditions.

-VTEC Laboratories can also perform room flammability tests using a room with an adjustable ceiling that is 12 feet per side.
-Our tests for construction and engineering include the following.
+VTEC Laboratories can also perform room flammability testing operations using a room with an adjustable ceiling that is 12 feet per side.
+Our tests for construction and engineering include the following:

-• ASTM C1166: A test to determine how flame propagates through cellular and dense elastomeric gaskets, as well as other accessories
+• ASTM C1166: Fire testing to determine how flame propagates through cellular and dense elastomeric gaskets, as well as other accessories

 • ASTM D229: Tests the rigid materials for sheets and plates in electrical insulation